-Naturopathic physicians prescribe drugs approved for sale as outlined in the BC Pharmacy Operations and Drug Scheduling Act and the federal Food and Drugs Act and Regulations, and in accordance with CNPBC's Standards for Prescribing and Dispensing Drugs.
+Naturopathic physicians prescribe drugs approved for sale as outlined in the BC Pharmacy Operations and Drug Scheduling Act and the federal Food and Drugs Act and Regulations, and in accordance with CCHPBC's Standards for Prescribing and Dispensing Drugs.

 Naturopathic physicians within certain contexts of practice may require broader prescriptive authority than what is permitted in the limits and conditions.
-Such groups of naturopathic physicians will apply to the CNPBC multidisciplinary Pharmacopoeia and Diagnostic Referral Committee (the "Committee") to expand their prescribing authority.
-The Committee will set standards and other requirements, such as educational preparation, that specific groups of prescribers must meet to be approved for expanded authority.
+Such groups of naturopathic physicians will apply to the CCHPBC expand their prescribing authority.
+The CCHPBC will set standards and other requirements, such as educational preparation, that specific groups of prescribers must meet to be approved for expanded authority.